erikhafnor/MedicalCaptionGroup/README.md

 ### 4. Running the Notebooks

-Each major part of the project has its own Jupyter Notebook:
+Each major part of the project has its own Python script or Jupyter Notebook:

-- `preprocessing.ipynb` → Data preparation and feature extraction
+- `preprocess_extract_features.py` → Data preparation and feature extraction
+- `sentenceEmbedRandomForest.py` → Baseline method with Sentence Embedding + K-Means clustering and RandomForest Classification with evaluations on dataset split test
+- `llavaMethod2.py` → Advanced method with Ollama LLaVa with evaluations on dataset split test
 - `blip_captioning.ipynb` → Fine-tuning and evaluating BLIP model
 - `cnn_transformer_captioning.ipynb` → CNN feature extraction + Transformer decoder captioning
 - `evaluation.ipynb` → Evaluation of results using BERTScore, MedBERTScore, ROUGE